-Since it enjoys of an ideal climate for most of the year, you can travel to Morocco at any time, although the best time to visit the desert is in spring or autumn, and it might happen that in winter due to heavy snow or heavy rain some roads that cross the Atlas are momentarily blocked.
+Since it enjoys of an ideal climate most of the year, you can travel to Morocco at any time.
+Nevertheless, the best time to visit the desert is in spring or autumn, to enjoy its warm climate.
+Also beaches of the south and around Agadir are pleasants on top of summer.
+Only it might happen that in winter, due to heavy snow or heavy rain, some roads that cross the Atlas might be momentarily blocked.

-If you travel during the month of Ramadan, you will enjoy less flow of people in some places but with the only inconvenience that some restaurants close during the day.
+If you travel to Morocco during the month of Ramadan, you will enjoy less flow of people in some places.
+The only inconvenience will be that some restaurants close during the day.
 You should also keep in mind that the hour changes if necessary during this month, following the sun's schedule.

-Passport valid for at least 6 months.
-We recommend that you follow the instructions of the Moroccan embassy and the foreign ministry of your country, regarding the necessary passport, permits or visas, or other considerations of interest.
+To travel to Morocco you need a passport valid for at least 6 months.
+We recommend that you follow the instructions of the Moroccan embassy and the foreign ministry of your country, regarding the necessary passport, permits or visas, or other considerations of interest as COVID requirements.

 Remember to bring the address where you will stay the first night, although since 2019 it is no longer necessary to fill out the registration form for foreigners at passport control.